BreeanaBellflower/MachineLearningProjects/README.md

 ### 12. Gaussian Mixture Models
 **Project Idea**: Image Segmentation
-- **Description**: Apply Gaussian Mixture Models for segmenting parts of an image or for background-foreground separation.
+- **Description**: Apply Gaussian Mixture Models for segmenting parts of an image or for background-foreground separation, i.e. on Berkeley's Segmentation Dataset.
 - **Skills Practiced**: Understanding mixture models, Expectation-Maximization algorithm, image preprocessing.

 ### 13. Ridge/Lasso Regression
 **Project Idea**: Real Estate Valuation
-- **Description**: Predict the value of properties using a dataset with real estate features.
+- **Description**: Predict the value of properties using a dataset with real estate features, i.e. Real Estate Price Prediction on Kaggle.
 Focus on using Ridge and Lasso regression to understand the impact of regularization.
 - **Skills Practiced**: Feature selection, regularization techniques, model tuning, and comparison between Ridge and Lasso regression.

 ### 14. Gradient Boosting Machines